Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 uses a frequency band between 2.402 GHz and 2.480 GHz, which is divided into 40 channels of 2 MHz each.
 Each channel can be used to transmit or receive data between devices.

-Bluetooth 5.3 uses an Adaptive Frequency Hopping (AFH) , which automatically changes channels based on signal quality and the presence of other sources of interference, such as Wi-Fi or microphones. waves.
-This helps avoid disruptions and optimize performance.
+Bluetooth 5.3 uses an adaptive frequency hopping (AFH) , which automatically switches channels depending on signal strength and the presence of other sources of interference, such as Wi-Fi or microwaves.
+This helps avoid interference and optimize performance.

 Digital modulation (GFSK)

-Bluetooth 5.3 also uses a digital modulation system (GFSK) , which allows data to be encoded in the form of frequency variations of the radio signal.
-This increases the throughput and reliability of the transmission.
+Bluetooth 5.3 also uses a digital modulation system (GFSK) , which encodes data as frequency variations of the radio signal.
+This increases the transmission speed and reliability.

-The maximum throughput of Bluetooth 5.3 depends on the mode used:
+The maximum data rate of Bluetooth 5.3 depends on the mode used:

 • The EATT mode allows you to choose the speed between 1 Mb/s and 2 Mb/s , depending on the needs of the applications.

-• ISOC mode allows you to reach a throughput of up to 4 Mb/s , depending on the type of data transmitted.
+• ISOC mode allows a throughput of up to 4 Mb/s , depending on the type of data transmitted.

 Bluetooth 5.3 range